visforvali/ws297y/alt-grading.md

 >
 > In short: Unless you hear otherwise from me, you know your submission received full credit.

 Low-stakes writing work, i.e. responses to writing prompts or team activities on Discord, asks you to briefly organize your thoughts about assigned texts and how they use various craft techniques to accomplish the aims of social justice and/or imagine more socially just futures.
-I open these low-stakes work threads in advance and leave them unlocked so you can post, reply, and reference them at any time.
 I also emoji react and/or reply to your posts to give you a sense of how I'm interpreting your contributions.

 Low-stakes writing that we do in class, i.e. discussion contributions, writing exercises, workshop critiques, etc. should be posted by the end of class unless stated otherwise.
 When you have low-stakes homework, you'll be asked to choose 1 prompt &mdash; from a rotating selection of the full list of [Writing Prompts](/ws297y/prompts) &mdash; and use it to guide your response to the materials for that week.
 Eligible prompts to choose from per week can be found on the [Calendar](https://visforvali.github.io/ws297y/#week-1---complicity-or-resistance).